sedm0784/thereiclippedit/README.markdown

    - [Pushover](http://pushover.net/)
    - [Pythonista](http://omz-software.com/pythonista/)

-2. At least one OS X computer with Python 3 and pip installed.
-(Windows version coming soon!)
+2. At least one computer with Python 3 and pip installed.

 3. (Optional) [Growl](http://growl.info/)

 4. A Dropbox account.

-## OS X Installation
+## Installation on a Computer

 1. Obtain the scripts, placing them in your Dropbox: